ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Documentation

-Being remote means that There'snobody sitting next to you to answer questions, but that doesn't mean the questions go away. ose questions still get asked, only now social context is lost and so perhaps the question goes unanswered for a while.
+Being remote means that There's nobody sitting next to you to answer questions, but that doesn't mean the questions go away. ose questions still get asked, only now social context is lost and so perhaps the question goes unanswered for a while.
 Or, rather than holding questions until the other person takes a break, now they get asked immediately, prompting various kinds of notifications and distracting from focus work.
 Having a robust set of internal documentation with an effective search feature can speed up time-to-answer and reduce the number of one-on-one context switches that become barriers to getting work done.

 #### Asynchronous Work